Chapter 19 : Love rule #18

 His words, and the way I was excluded from the conversation, made my heart sink.
 An indefinite amount of time?
 Mental evaluation?

 “Visitors are allowed on Sunday afternoons only after your daughter has been a guest for two weeks and has cooperated with all requests from staff.”
 At this, his steely eyes bored into mine once more, and I took a scalding sip of coffee to avoid eye contact.
-Was he always so awful, or was it just because he didn’t like me?
+Was he always so intimidating, or was it just because he didn’t like me?

 “Two weeks?”
 Dad broke in, looking worried, “That’s a long time.
 How can we be sure that she’s okay?”